Getting a dog

 — Mordecai Siegal

-Then the moment of meeting our prospective pup, you look into the pen and look for that connection which will single one out of the 10 dogs, the owner was going to keep the bitch for breeding.
-I’m afraid it’s not like the movies, at only a couple of weeks old they are blind, wiggling balls of fluff who’s only job in life is to feed.
+Then the moment of meeting our prospective pup, you look into the pen and look for that connection which will single one out and I’m afraid it’s not like the movies, at only a couple of weeks old they are blind, wiggling balls of fluff who’s only job in life is to feed.
 So we watched the mother climb back into the pen and out of the wiggling mass picked one purely based on its size, willingness to screw over his siblings to feed and ultimately his light cream coat.

 We picked him up (he had a grey collar) and looked for all the world like a little polar bear.
 We attempted to bond, which basically came down to having a finger sucked.
 Took a ton of photos and let him get back to feeding, and tried to ignore the fact he spent 5 minutes sucking his mum’s ear.
 Maybe not the brightest pup in the pack.
 And that’s how we narrowed down the selection, hardly the way you think such a moment should unfold.